BACK TO K-9 KIM’S CORNER

 “I am a warrior.
 I have to do everything perfect.
 And I don't have any explanation because it could look like excuses.
 I just congratulate Artur and his team.
 He deserves it.
 No problem.
 I just have time to make another decision for my future.
 That's it," said Bivol.
 I don't know.
 I just did my job.
 I felt that I could have done better.
 I always could be better.
 It's just the opinion of the judges.
 Congratulations, Artur.
 I didn't see the fight.
 He won.
 What can I say?"

-This debate will rage for awhile -- well, at least till the next close fight -- but if neither has better options, maybe a rematch is in order.
+This debate will rage for a while -- well, at least till the next close fight -- but if neither has better options, maybe a rematch is in order.

 "If His Excellency wants it {a rematch}, then we can do it," said the king of 175.